geudde/attic-chest/pages/13.reference/01.porden/docs.md

 230 STROMBOLL book v.

-" What means this sight, that mortal knights and strange
+What means this sight, that mortal knights and strange

-" Thus through our kingdom unmolested range?
+Thus through our kingdom unmolested range?

-" E'en to our presence force their desperate way!
+E'en to our presence force their desperate way!

-" At their approach why shrink the sprites away?
+At their approach why shrink the sprites away?

-" Slaves! ye that oft in victory's dangerous field
+Slaves! ye that oft in victory's dangerous field

-" The Gnomes o'erthrew, or bade the Hydidae yield, 550
+The Gnomes o'erthrew, or bade the Hydidae yield, 550

-" Fear ye a mortal's arm? advance, and shew
+Fear ye a mortal's arm? advance, and shew

 f( That none unpunish'd tread this realm below.

-" Promptly avenge your lord's insulted throne,
+Promptly avenge your lord's insulted throne,

-" And let their lives their rash attempt atone!"
+And let their lives their rash attempt atone!"

 The monarch spoke; while, chafed with inward ire,
 His nostrils breath'd, his eyeballs flash 'd with fire;
 Brave Henry rais'd the visor from his brow,
 And thus replied, in words sedate and slow:

-" There was a time, in Salem's hallow'd land,
+There was a time, in Salem's hallow'd land,
-" That Pyros join'd Mohammed's impious band, 560
+That Pyros join'd Mohammed's impious band, 560
-" There led the host that worship at his shrine,
+There led the host that worship at his shrine,
-" And powerful spells and magic fenc'd their line.
+And powerful spells and magic fenc'd their line.
-" The Sylphs and Europe's host their force defied,
-" Triumphant fought, for heaven was on their side.
+The Sylphs and Europe's host their force defied, Triumphant fought, for heaven was on their side.
-" 111 would it fit a warrior's tongue to tell
+111 would it fit a warrior's tongue to tell
-" Of vanquish'd foes that by his valour fell;
+Of vanquish'd foes that by his valour fell;

 hook v.
 STROMBOLI.
 231

-" And ill it fits a Christian knight to boast
+And ill it fits a Christian knight to boast

-" Of ruth and mercy to a conquer'd host;
+Of ruth and mercy to a conquer'd host;

-" But when beneath a Christian warrior's sword,
+But when beneath a Christian warrior's sword,

-" His vanquished votary call'd his distant lord, 570
+His vanquished votary call'd his distant lord, 570

-" Then Pyros knows the arts he used to save, ^
+Then Pyros knows the arts he used to save, ^

-" The prayers he urg'd, the royal word he gave, \
+The prayers he urg'd, the royal word he gave, \

-" And Henky comes the promis'd boon to crave." j
+And Henky comes the promis'd boon to crave.j

 He spoke: at once the monarch's anger gone,
 With milder mien he left his lofty throne,
 Each wondering warrior hail'd with courteous grace, And welcom'd Henry with a friend's embrace.

-" Forgive, brave knight," he said, " thy name unknown, " Our angry mien and strange reception shewn, u Hail to these nether regions! and receive 580
+Forgive, brave knight,he said, thy name unknown,
+Our angry mien and strange reception shewn, u Hail to these nether regions! and receive 580

-" Such welcome as a grateful prince should give,
+Such welcome as a grateful prince should give,
-" And be thy boon of worth at once to prove
+And be thy boon of worth at once to prove
-" Our friend's confiding mind, and Pyros' love."
+Our friend's confiding mind, and Pyros' love."

-" Such shall it be!" the generous knight rejoin'd,
+Such shall it be!the generous knight rejoin'd,
-" Not for myself I tax thy noble mind;
+Not for myself I tax thy noble mind;
-" Here stands a maid, a suppliant at thy throne, a Whose tearful eyes her suit successless own;
+Here stands a maid, a suppliant at thy throne, a Whose tearful eyes her suit successless own;
 q4